Bolesław III Wrymouth: Birth and naming

-In 1974, in the Masovian Blessed Virgin Mary Cathedral of Płock, where according to tradition Bolesław was buried, an archaeological research project was conducted.
+In March 1972, in the Masovian Blessed Virgin Mary Cathedral of Płock, where according to tradition Bolesław was buried, an archaeological research project was conducted.
 A coffin was discovered containing the bones of 16 men and women.
 One of the skulls, of a man who died aged 50, had a deformed mandible.
 There is a hypothesis that these remains belonged to Bolesław.
-Opponents of this theory suggest that the Prince was named in this way many years after his death, and his contemporary Gallus did not mention any physical defect in the hero of his Chronicles.
+Opponents of this theory suggest that the duke was named in this way many years after his death, and his contemporary Gallus did not mention any physical defect in the hero of his Chronicles.
 The defenders of the hypothesis argue that the work of Gallus has the characteristics of a panegyric in honor of Bolesław, because the chronicler did not mention his physical infirmities.
 It is also speculated that the bone damage occurred as a result of childbirth complications, which led to the death of his mother a few months later.

 The nickname of Boleslaw was also explained in other ways.
 According to a legend, Boleslaw slammed his face against a wall after watching his father's subservience towards the Germans and Czechs.
-According to Jan Długosz, the Prince in his youth suffered from an ulcer, which caused the deformity of his face.
+According to Jan Długosz, the duke in his youth had an ulcer, which caused the deformity of his face.
 According to older historiography, he received the nickname Wrymouth for his perjury.